Home Coffee Journal logo Home Coffee Journal

 Symptom in the cup: Sour, thin, papery.
 Drawdown finishes too fast and the bed looks pale.

-If you pour only 15 g of water onto 15 g of coffee, half the grounds stay dry.
-Trapped CO2 in those dry pockets then repels your main pour, causing channeling.
+Pour only 15 g of water onto 15 g of coffee and half the grounds stay dry.
+Trapped CO2 in those dry pockets then repels your main pour, which causes channeling.
 Aim for 2–3x the dose: 30–45 g of water on a 15 g recipe.
-For very fresh beans (under 10 days off roast), push to 3x because they release more gas.
+For very fresh beans (under 10 days off roast), push to 3x, because they release more gas.

 Who it suits: Anyone using beans roasted within the last 3 weeks.